 Many people believe that understanding and being able to interpret the Bible is the same as finding the true way—but in fact, are things really so simple?
 No one knows the reality of the Bible: that it is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and offers you no understanding of the aims of God’s work.
 Everyone who has read the Bible knows that it documents the two stages of God’s work during the Age of Law and the Age of Grace.
 The Old Testament chronicles the history of Israel and Jehovah’s work from the time of creation until the end of the Age of Law.
 The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul; are they not historical records?
 Bringing up the things of the past today makes them history, and no matter how true or real they might be, they are still history—and history cannot address the present.
 For God does not look back on history!
 And so, if you only understand the Bible, and understand nothing of the work God intends to do today, and if you believe in God but do not seek the work of the Holy Spirit, then you do not understand what it means to seek God.
 If you read the Bible in order to study the history of Israel, to research the history of God’s creation of all the heavens and earth, then you do not believe in God.
 But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead letters and doctrines, or an understanding of history, you must seek God’s will of today, and must look for the direction of the Holy Spirit’s work.
 If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you’d best seek God’s will of today.

-Those who only care about the words of the Bible, who are unconcerned about the truth or seeking My footsteps—they are against Me, for they limit Me according to the Bible, and constrain Me within the Bible, and so are blasphemous in the extreme toward Me.
+Those who only care about the words of the Bible and are concerned neither with the truth nor with seeking My footsteps—they are against Me, for they limit Me according to the Bible, constrain Me within the Bible, and so are blasphemous in the extreme toward Me.
 How could such people come before Me?
-They pay no heed to My deeds, or My will, or the truth, but instead obsess over words, words that kill.
+They pay no heed to My deeds, or My will, or the truth, but instead obsess over words—words that kill.
 How could such people be compatible with Me?